 South African law requires all research involving human or animal subjects to be reviewed and approved prospectively by a research ethics committee.
-The Rhodes University Ethical Standards Committee (RUESC) is registered with the National Health Research Ethics Council and reviews research proposals and ethical standards protocols in accordance with national policy and guidelines to ensure that all teaching and research activities involving humans or animals are performed responsibly and meet the highest ethical standards (read https://ruconnected.ru.ac.za/course/view.php?id=5399).
+The Rhodes University Ethical Standards Committee (RUESC) is registered with the National Health Research Ethics Council and reviews research proposals and ethical standards protocols in accordance with national policy and guidelines to ensure that all teaching and research activities involving humans or animals are performed responsibly and meet the highest ethical standards.
+Your supervisor will guide you through this process.